kiranbakale/AMI-Readme/docs/environment_advanced_geo.md

 - `geo_primary_site_group_name`/`geo_secondary_site_group_name` - These should match the `geo_site` that was set in terraform for the site you want to use as a primary/secondary, any `-` should be replaced with `_` as the names are altered when pulled from the cloud provider.
 Each setting only needs to go into the site that corresponds to its role i.e. primary or secondary.

 You can also remove the GitLab license from the sites that will not be set as the primary before running the `ansible-playbook` command.
-To remove the license from the secondary site you can just remove the `gitlab_license_file` setting from the secondary `vars.yml` file.
+To remove the license from the secondary site you can just remove the `gitlab_license_file` or `gitlab_subscription_activation_code` setting from the secondary `vars.yml` file.

 Once the new settings are added the steps for [GitLab Environment Toolkit - Configuring the environment with Ansible](environment_configure.md) should be followed for each site.